a general overview

 The family has not been located in the 1850 census.
 Family tradition is that the family group, the father and the four sons went to Bell County, Texas, in the late 1840s but returned to Carroll County, Arkansas in 1850.
 It is possible that they were simply missed because they were relocating at the time.

 In the Carroll County, Arkansas, tax records of 1852, there appears Hosie Chaney.
 This is most likely the father.
-At this time the two older sons, Robert and Hosea, were married.
+At this time the, two older sons, Robert and Hosea, were married.
 The brothers tended to have residences close to one another thus he still would be the patriarch of the family group.
+This Hosea Chaney would be the father of Zuritha and the brothers.

-There mother was listed with Robert in the 1860 census and with Hezekiah in 1870.
-It is not know when she died or where was buried.
-This is true also of Hosea, the elder.
+Their mother was listed with Robert in the 1860 census and with Hezekiah in 1870.
+It was not known when she died.
+She was buried in Jack County, Texas.
+Her gravestone states that Mrs. Annie Chaney was 110-years old which surely is an exaggeration.

 NOTE: DNA testing has provided evidence that the line goes back to Richard Cheyney who came from England and settled in Anne Arundel County, Maryland, in the mid-1600s.
 There is still research to be done and further documentation to be found but the line appears to have been identified!